objektwerks/pekko/README.md

 Note
 ----
 >The transition from Akka to Pekko is a relatively smooth process, principally
 >requiring only package name changes and implicit-to-given conversions.

-The
->GraphDSL proved problematic ( see StreamTest ).
-Class Akka-Persistence fails
+>The GraphDSL proved problematic ( see StreamTest ), though.
+And Akka-Persistence
->load the journal plugin ( see PersistenceTest ).
+>fails to load the default journal plugin ( see PersistenceTest and test.conf ).

->And Pekko-Http has ***not*** yet been pubished.
+>Finally, Pekko-Http has ***not*** yet been pubished.

 Test
 ----